philamp/jellygrail/README.md

 #### inside the given mounted sources:

 Level 1 folders containing 'movi', 'conc', 'show', or 'disc' will be scanned.
+> [!TIP] So if you can't rename your local download folder, you can mount it like that:
+> - `-v /path/to/downloads:/mounts/local_whatever/movie_shows_downloads`

 #### inside the ./Video_Library virtual folder: